DHTMLX/docs-kanban/docs/api/methods/js_kanban_destructor_method.md

 ### Description

-Removes all HTML elements of the Kanban, and detaches all related events
+@short: removes all HTML elements of the Kanban, and detaches all related events

 ### Usage